FaithKangogo/powerbi-startup-expansion/README.md

 📄 StartupExpansion.xlsx
 This file contains sales and marketing data for each store run by We Wash You Sleep, a laundry pickup service.
 Key fields included:

+a.
 Store ID – Unique identifier for each store

+b.
 City & State – Store location

+c.
 Sales Region – Classified as Region 1 or Region 2

+d.
 New Expansion – Indicates whether the store is part of the company’s recent expansion

+e.
 Marketing Spend – Total marketing budget per store

+f.
 Revenue – Total revenue generated

 This dataset allowed me to calculate and compare average revenue, average marketing spend, and ROMI (Return on Marketing Investment) across regions and cities.